History

 The East Phillips Neighborhood Institute (EPNI) formed around the multifaceted vision of an indoor urban farm and hub to promote the personal, social, environmental, and economic health of our neighborhood.

-In May 2023, after a 10-year fight for environmental justice in Minneapolis’ East Phillips neighborhood, the community won the chance to convert a contested industrial warehouse into a cooperatively-owned community hub with an indoor farm and housing, against steep odds.
-You can learn more about the community vision here.
+In May 2023, after a 10-year fight for environmental justice in Minneapolis’ East Phillips neighborhood, the community won the chance to convert a contested industrial warehouse into a cooperatively-owned community hub centered around an indoor farm, against steep odds.
+You can learn more about the long-held community vision here.

 As we move along an uncharted path toward making that vision a reality, we’ll continue to build for and answer to the community that got us here.
 And how did we get here?